 IHS Group listed equity investment - The fair value of the investment is determined by reference to published price quotations on the New York Stock Exchange.
-The share price of IHS Group was US\$14.10 on the last trading day of the year.
+The share price of IHS Group was US\$14,10 on the last trading day of the year.
 The fair value of this investment is categorised within level 1 of the fair value hierarchy in comparison to the categorisation within level 3 as at 31 December 2020.
 This change resulted from the entity's listing on 14 October 2021.

 A fair value decrease of R10 393 million (2020: R1 151 million) translated at the closing United States dollar exchange rate has been recognised for the year.
-On 7 March 2022, the IHS Group share price was US\$10.11, equating to a reduction in the fair value of R5 901 million subsequent to 31 December 2021.
+On 20 April 2022, the IHS Group share price was US\$11.40, equating to a reduction in the fair value of R4 523 million subsequent to 31 December 2021.

 As at 31 December 2020, the fair value was determined using models considered to be appropriate by management, due to the absence of transactions between market participants.
-The fair value was calculated using an earnings multiple technique and was based on unobservable market inputs including international tower industry earnings multiples of between 10x to 13x applied to Group management's estimates of earnings, less estimated net debt of R23 330 million.
+The fair value was calculated using an earnings multiple technique and was based on unobservable market inputs including international tower industry earnings multiples of between 10x to 13x applied to MTN Group management's estimates of earnings, less estimated net debt of R23 330 million.
 In addition, the Group applied a combined liquidity and macro discount of 30%.

 Given the confidentiality restrictions in the shareholders' agreement with IHS Group, the Group did not have access to the IHS Group business plans or actual financial information.
 Any estimated earnings used to derive the prior year fair value were therefore solely based on Group management assumptions and market estimates on financial growth, currency movements, costs and performance.
-In 2020, an increase of one in the low and high end of the multiple range, keeping other inputs constant, would have resulted in an increase in the fair value of R2 700 million and a decrease of one in the low and high end of the multiple range, keeping other inputs constant, would have resulted in a decrease in the fair value by R2 700 million.

-7.1.3 Fair value estimation (continued)
+- 7.1 Financial risk management and financial instruments (continued) - 7.1.3 Fair value estimation (continued)